-- Unwelcome intruders or terrorist actions,

-- Bomb threats,

-- Lockdowns,

-- Extreme weather conditions,

-- Inability to safely adhere to statutory child or adult ratios,

-- Failure of power, water or other utilities.
+- Inability to safely adhere to statutory child or adult ratios, - Failure of power, water or other utilities.

 The management of an emergency situation should include:

 - A focus on the effects of the incident, rather than the cause. - Plans which are flexible, - Reference to other policies, especially health and safety.